simplex-chat/simplex-chat/simplex-messaging.md

   - One unique "public" key is used for the servers to authenticate requests to send the messages into the queue, and another unique "public" key - to retrieve the messages from the queue.
 "Unique" here means that each "public" key is used only for one queue and is not used for any other context - effectively, this key is not public and does not represent any participant identity.

-  - Both "public" keys are provided to the server by the queue recepient when the queue is created.
+  - Both "public" keys are provided to the server by the queue recipient when the queue is created.

   - The "public" keys known to the server and used to authenticate commands from the participants are unrelated to the keys used to encrypt and decrypt the messages - the latter keys are also unique per each queue but they are only known to participants, not to the servers.